tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 ## Modify or revoke a stored access policy

 To modify the parameters of a stored access policy, you can call the access control list (ACL) operation for the resource type to replace the existing policy.
-In that operation, specify a new start time, expiration time, or set of permissions.
+In that operation, specify a new start time, expiry time, or set of permissions.

 For example, if your existing policy grants read and write permissions to a resource, you can modify it to grant only read permissions for all future requests.
 In this case, the signed identifier of the new policy, as specified by the `ID` field, would be identical to the signed identifier of the policy that you're replacing.

-To revoke a stored access policy, you can delete it, rename it by changing the signed identifier, or change the expiration time to a value in the past.
+To revoke a stored access policy, you can delete it, rename it by changing the signed identifier, or change the expiry time to a value in the past.
 Changing the signed identifier breaks the associations between any existing signatures and the stored access policy.
-Changing the expiration time to a value in the past causes any associated signatures to expire.
+Changing the expiry time to a value in the past causes any associated signatures to expire.
 Deleting or modifying the stored access policy immediately affects all of the shared access signatures associated with it.

 To remove a single access policy, call the resource's `Set ACL` operation.
 Pass in the set of signed identifiers that you want to maintain on the container.
 To remove all access policies from the resource, call the `Set ACL` operation with an empty request body.